Reviews, Best Prices, Comparisons, Expert Buying Guides

 UEFI BIOS Interface

-The GA-Z77M-D3H features a UEFI (Unified Extensible Firmware Interface) BIOS, providing a more user-friendly and feature-rich interface compared to traditional BIOS.
-Key features include:
+The GA-Z77M-D3H boasts a UEFI (Unified Extensible Firmware Interface) BIOS which is user-friendly with a good number of features and a greater overall interface as compared to the traditional BIOS.
+Among the things offered, are:

-1. Graphical Interface: A more intuitive graphical interface with mouse support.
+Graphical Interface: A more user-friendly GUI with mouse support.

-2. Easy Mode: Simplified view for basic configuration.
+Easy Mode: A streamlined interface for primary configuration.

-3. Advanced Mode: Detailed view for advanced settings and configuration.
+Advanced Mode: An extensive interface for expert settings and configuration.

 BIOS Update